-This is version number 7 of the FP7 Guide for Applicants for calls using single-stage submission procedures.
+This is version number 7 of the FP7 Guide for Applicants for calls using twostage submission procedures.
+The Guide covers both stages.

-The main part of this Guide (sections 1 to 5) is common to all such calls.
-Information specific to this call is found in the annexes.
-As a departure from previous years, these parts are published in separate documents.
+The main part of this Guide (sections 1 to 5) concerns the general conditions.
+Specific information is found in the annexes.
+As last year, these parts are published in separate documents.